March for Veterans FAQ's

 When and where is March for Veterans?

-We've got 14 fabulous walks taking place across the country in March.
-To sign up or find out more, please visit our March for Veterans site.
+We've got 14 fabulous walks taking place across the country in March 2020.
+To sign up or find out more, please visit our March for Veterans page

 In addition, we are looking for striding superstars to complete 100 miles over the month of March in our Virtual Challenge to raise money to deliver support to blind veterans across the country.